techservicesillinois/SecOps-Powershell-CISDSC/README.md

 More detailed information can be found in the [getting started with DSC document](docs/dsc_getting_started.md)

 # How do I install it?
-The actual DSC resources should be installed via the CISDSC module's PSgallery page which doesn't exist yet.</br>
+The actual DSC resources should be installed via the CISDSC module's PSGallery page which doesn't exist yet.</br>

 The process of setting up a development environment for contributes is outlined in [new resources](docs/new_resources.md).

 # How can I contribute?
 The most common form of code contributions come in the form of [static corrections](docs/static_corrections.md) and [new resources](docs/new_resources.md).
-However edits and additions to documentation are also always welcome.
+However edits and additions to documentation or the CISDSCResourceGeneration module are also encouraged.

 # To Do